 For many Californians, fighting for Social Security has created insecurity.

-With decades of experience navigating the Social Security system, the Law Offices of William Kropach is ready to settle SSD and SSI claims for men and women unable to provide basic needs for themselves due to their inability to work.
-Our Los Angeles Social Security Disability benefits attorney has vast knowledge of the application process, appeals process and can tap into a network of outside medical professionals to help claimants win their case.
+With decades of experience navigating the Social Security system, the Law Offices of Kropach & Kropach is ready to settle SSD and SSI claims for men and women unable to provide basic needs for themselves due to their inability to work.
+Our Los Angeles Social Security Disability benefits attorney has a vast knowledge of the application process, the appeals process and can tap into a network of outside medical professionals to help claimants win their case.

 To the layman, the lengthy Social Security application process seems like a bunch of bureaucratic nonsense.
 With millions of federal claims being processed monthly across the United States, states like California need time to process medical evaluations and schedule hearings, which run wait times into the two-year mark in some cases

-While the Law Offices of William Kropach cannot promise faster Social Security claims processing, we know facing disability judges without counsel can be both intimidating, and often frustrating.
-The largest part of Social Security claim denials has to do with incomplete applications or missing medical records, both which our Los Angeles Social Security disability benefits attorney can assist with.
+While the Law Offices of Kropach & Kropach cannot promise faster Social Security claims to process, we know facing disability judges without counsel can be both intimidating, and often frustrating.
+The largest part of Social Security claims denials have to do with incomplete applications or missing medical records, both which our Los Angeles Social Security disability benefits attorney can assist with.

-If you’re SSD claim is been denied, time is of the essence.
-You normally have 30 days to file your appeal, so contact the Law Offices of William Kropach if you’d like skilled legal representation at any stage of your benefits application.
+If your SSD claim is been denied, time is of the essence.
+You normally have 30 days to file your appeal, so contact the Law Offices of Kropach & Kropach if you’d like skilled legal representation at any stage of your benefits application.

 Our fees are contingent on performance, meaning Social Security disability applicants will not pay upfront costs, paying only our office after approval has been secured.